tensorflow/tensorflow/tensorflow/compiler/mlir/lite/experimental/tac/README.md

 #### Target Annotation Pass
-In this pass, every op will be targeted with the user specified targets based on the device capabilites.
+In this pass, every op will be targeted with the user specified targets based on the device capabilities.
 For example, If the user specified the desired targets are "GPU", "CPU", `conv2d` can run on both "GPU" and "CPU", we will annotate the op `conv2d` with "GPU" since it's preferred; `pack` can only run on "CPU", so we will annotate the op with "CPU" since "GPU" does not support this op.